python/pycon-code-of-conduct/Staff Procedure for incident handling.md

 - https://us.pycon.org/2018/about/code-of-conduct/

-Also have a good understanding of what is expected from an attendee that wants to report a harassment incident.
+Also have a good understanding of what is expected from an attendee that wants to report an incident.
 These guidelines can be found here:

 - https://us.pycon.org/2018/about/code-of-conduct/attendee-procedure/